Ahmed336-cell/100-day-challenge/README.md

 finishing ui of authentication ( login, signup)

 ## Day 43
-Finishing 90% of the UI of app
+Finishing 90% of the UI of the app

+## Day 44
+Finishing Al UI of the Wedding app and wait the opinion of the CUSTOMER :)